FIVE SECRETS FOR RAISING GREAT CHILDREN

 - Can he read?
 Don’t wait until he goes to school to teach him how to read.
 That’s way too late.
 Sadly, some kids today start Kindergarten two years behind!
 Children who can’t read or make it in school, especially minority boys, usually move next door—to the prison.
 Don’t depend on the public school to educate your child.
 God gave the responsibility to you, and you must be careful to whom, if anyone, you delegate this task.

-- Children must have some kind of marketable skill, knowledge, or training that will enable them to be independent after high school.
+- Children must have some kind of marketable skill, knowledge, or training that will enable them to be semi-independent after high school and completely independent after college.
 Did you instill enough self-discipline within them so that they can even stay in college or trade school till it’s done?
 Expecting to make it in art, music, singing and dancing, video games, and basketball is always a long-shot, no better than your chances at winning the lottery.
 So train them for a more realistic—and more purposeful—life-career.

 - Can your girls and boys cook and organize a home?
 Can both genders perform basic maintenance tasks outside of the home?